JustAnotherOrganization/l5424/README.md

 ---

-l5424 is a collection of RFC5424 compliant logging interfaces and loggers.
+l5424 is a collection of logging interfaces and loggers.

 The point of this repo is to show several possible ways of implementing RFC5424 compliant loggers.